Quadralific/APIR/README.md

 - It has useful tools for different kinds of sensors
 - Portable
 - Flexible
+- Lightweight
 - Easy to use
 - Easy to adapt
 - Easy to import to your project

+# Installation
+- You can install the stable release on the releases page

 ## Using APIR
 - Install the .ZIP file from the [releases](https://github.com/QuadraBoy/APIR/releases) page.